hrishim/llvl_prog1_book/src/functions.md

 | r30 | link register |
 | SP | stack pointer |

 **Note:** The stack pointer (SP) should only be used to hold the address of top of stack.
-Register *r30* (link register) should be used to hold the address of a return.
+Register *r30* (link register) should be used to hold the address to return return from a function call.
+Functions should store *r30* on the stack (and restore it when appropriate) if they call other functions.

 As per the PCS, *r0-r7* are to be used for parameters and results.
 A called function may change the contents of these registers.
 So programmers should not expect these register contents will be preserved after a function call.
 Registers *r9-r15* and *r9-r15* can be used as temporary registers.
 This means they can be overwritten and these registers may not be preserved after a function call.